Cardiovascular Risk Reduction

 Our experts have extensive experience in helping people lead heart-healthy lives.
 A dedicated team of physicians, nurse practitioners and registered dietitians will help you identify and successfully manage your risk factors.
 The process begins with a risk assessment that includes:

 - Assessing your medical history

 - Checking blood tests

 Our staff will also communicate closely with your primary care physician to make sure you receive the most comprehensive care possible.
 During treatment, you are encouraged to see your family physician every 6 months.

 Your treatment plan is designed just for you.
 We will work with you to set personal goals and create a detailed follow-up plan.
 We may recommend that you make lifestyle changes, such as quitting smoking and changing your diet.
-We recommend an appointment with our cardiovascular dietitian to help you.
 Some patients may also need to take medications.